junxit/us-congress-bills-110/bill.md

 legis-num: H. RES.
 816
 congress: 110th CONGRESS
 session: 1st Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the House of Representatives, U. S.,
 ---

 # H. RES.
 816

-> Congratulating the Colorado Rockies on winning the National League Championship and playing in the 2007 World Series.
+> A Resolution congratulating the Colorado Rockies on winning the National League Championship.

 ## Preamble